We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - running on a slanted surface or uneven terrain

-- participating in sports that have fast stops and starts
+- participating in sports that have fast stops and starts (like soccer or downhill skiing)

 People with shin splints will experience some of the following symptoms: